YriAne-yura/WhisperAI-Video-to-Subtitle/README.md

    - Set `language` to "en"
    - Add appropriate `initial_prompt`
    - Use `translate: false` and `task: "transcribe"`
+   - Consider adding `max_line_length` in config to control subtitle length

 3. Performance:
    - Use GPU if available for faster processing
    - Close unnecessary applications
    - Ensure good audio quality
+   - Split long subtitles into multiple lines (max 80 characters per line)
+   - Keep subtitles on screen for at least 2-3 seconds for readability

 ## Troubleshooting